akka/akka/akka-docs/src/main/paradox/persistence-query.md

 creates instances of `akka.persistence.query.scaladsl.ReadJournal` and `akka.persistence.query.javaadsl.ReadJournal`.
-The plugin must implement both the `scaladsl` and the `javadsl` @scala[traits]@java[interfaces] because the `akka.stream.scaladsl.Source` and `akka.stream.javadsl.Source` are different types and even though those types can easily be converted to each other it is most convenient for the end user to get access to the Java or Scala `Source` directly.
+The plugin must implement both the `scaladsl` and the `javadsl` @scala[traits]@java[interfaces] because the `akka.stream.scaladsl.Source` and `akka.stream.javadsl.Source` are different types and even though those types can be converted to each other it is most convenient for the end user to get access to the Java or Scala `Source` directly.
 As illustrated below one of the implementations can delegate to the other.